tigerraj32/Cheetsheet-Collection/Swift.iOS/SwiftUI Property Wrapper/PropertyWrapper.md

 The wrappers that begin with "@" in SwiftUI are called property wrappers.
 Property wrappers are a language feature introduced in Swift that allow you to define custom behavior for properties, such as adding validation, transformation, or observation logic, by encapsulating it within a separate type.
 SwiftUI makes extensive use of property wrappers to provide powerful and convenient ways to manage data and behavior in views.
 Here is a list of some common property wrappers available in Swift:

--` @State`: Used to declare a mutable state property in a view.
+- `@State`: Used to declare a mutable state property in a view.
 This property wrapper allows the view to store and manage mutable data that can change over time, and automatically updates the view when the data changes.

 - `@Binding`: Used to create a two-way connection between a view and its underlying data.
 This property wrapper allows a view to read and modify the value of a piece of data, and automatically updates the view and the data when changes occur.